Public Guided Tours

 NPT’s classic tour provides an overview of Nantucket in its heyday and focuses on the portion of Main Street between the Pacific National Bank and the Civil War Monument.
 Learn about the street’s development and the area’s early residents and architectural styles, as well as how the houses have come to symbolize the island’s whaling era.
 Participants in the 75 minute tour will receive a copy of the NPT’s highly acclaimed history, A Walk Down Main Street.
 Tours meet at 11 Centre Street on Tuesdays at 3 PM, through October 3.

-Join NPT Executive Director Michael May, who shares his knowledge of this unique fishing settlement at the eastern edge of the island.
+Join NPT Executive Director Mary Bergman, who shares her knowledge of this unique fishing settlement at the eastern edge of the island.
 The 75 minute tour focuses on the early “whalehouses” as well as the village’s boom as a seaside resort and actors colony at the end of the 1800s.
-Meet at ‘Sconset’s Pump Square (New and Shell Streets).
-Cost is $10 per person.
+Tours meet at 1 New Street, Siasconset, Thursdays at 3 PM through October 5.

 Self-Guided Walking Tours

 If you can’t make an in-person tour, this brochure shares details on the evolution of Codfish Park in the late-19th and early-20th centuries.
 (Brochure PDF)

 A walk from Main Street down Union Street is filled with historic houses.
 This short tour is adapted from the 2010 Summer Kitchens House Tour of the neighborhood.
 (Tour PDF)

 The small lane south of Main Street now named Vestal Street was known as Prison Lane in the late eighteenth century and included the Town Hall (once located at the corner of Milk & Main), jail (along Vestal) and poor house (once found at Quaker Lane).
 (Tour PDF)